Skip to content

 But can gold rust like other metals?

-In this article, we will explore the truth behind whether gold can rust and provide tips on how to maintain its everlasting shine.
+We will explore together the truth behind whether gold can rust and provide tips on how to maintain its everlasting shine.
 Using factual data, we will uncover the science behind gold’s resistance to corrosion and the factors that can affect its appearance over time.

 • Gold does not rust due to its nonreactive nature.